 And while most deposit insurance schemes around the world would collapse if there was a major financial crisis, it doesn’t hurt to have deposit insurance in place in case your bank gets in trouble.

-The Federal Deposit Insurance Corporation (FDIC) offers one of the longest standing and most generous deposit insurance schemes available.
-And in addition to covering the deposits of US citizens, it also covers the deposits of foreign non-residents equally.
+The Federal Deposit Insurance Corporation (FDIC) offers one of the longest-standing and most generous deposit insurance schemes available.
+In addition to covering the deposits of US citizens, it also covers the deposits of foreign non-residents equally.

 The FDIC commits to insuring up to US $250,000 per account holder, per bank.
 Again, the FDIC doesn’t have enough money to prop up the US banking sector in a time of crisis, but if a single bank goes down, you should be just fine.

-While the US forces every other country to share information with them about the banking activities of US taxpayers abroad via FATCA, the US doesn’t reciprocate.
+While the USA forces every other country to share information with them about the banking activities of US taxpayers abroad via FATCA, the US doesn’t reciprocate.